Polman, Påhlman, von Pohlmann family

 Headings: Playfair Display

 Headlines are set in Playfair Display.
 Do not use other font weights that belong to the Playfair Display font family.
-When creating headings, please use the deep blue colour hex #050A30.
 Always typeset it with optical kerning, set the letter spacing to 0, and set it in sentence case.
 Do not set it in all caps or all lowercase.
 When using Playfair Display in small headings (around 16px), add letter spacing of 0.2px.

 Body text: Fira Sans family